vdlp/oc-schemaorg-plugin/README.md

 ## Requirements

-- PHP 7.3 or higher
+- PHP 8.0 or higher
-- October CMS (preferably the latest version).
+- October CMS 3.0 or higher

 ## Installation